← Back to Documentation

 Delete / BackspaceDelete selected layer

-NOTE In VJ Mode and Performer, the keyboard is remapped to clip triggering and preset keys.
-Global shortcuts like Ctrl+S and F11 still work in all modes.
+NOTE In VJ Mode and Performer (SynthVision), the number / function / letter keys are remapped to clip triggering and key-slot triggers.
+Global shortcuts like Ctrl+S and Ctrl+Z still work in all modes.

 Next Steps